Briana & Jason

-Brainstorm is the illustration and poster design studio we unintentionally started in late 2007.
+Brainstorm is the illustration studio and poster shop we unintentionally started in late 2007.
 We met in the printmaking studio at a small liberal arts college in N.J. and had very different ideas about "art".
-That discord quickly dissolved into a friendly (turned loving) bond.
+That discord dissolved very quickly into a loving bond.
 We worked on a few projects together and found out that collaborating brought out the best (and worst) parts of our personalities.
-By doing this, we got to know each other quickly.
+We got to know each other quickly.
 Eventually we graduated with bleak job prospects in a pretty turbulent economy, but we still had idealistic ambitions to use the graphic design/art education degrees we worked for.
 While we looked for "real jobs", we also focused on smaller creative sessions, bouncing ideas back and forth.
 Those early freeform days helped us form mutual respect, both artistically and personally.
 So we kept working on freelance design projects and screenprinting posters, and began taking our print work to craft shows up and down the east coast.
 Without expectation and definitely open to all possibilities, we were just happy to be making things and to be a part of a growing handmade, crafty resurgence.

-To keep sane in between job hunting/day jobs, Jason built us a simple HTML website and with that a few blogs posted about us and our work in 2008 and 2009.
+To keep sane in between job hunting/day jobs, Jason built us a simple HTML website to house our prints and projects.
+It was 2008/2009, and blogs were starting to really take off.
+A few of our faves took notice and posted about our work.
 Big internet stuff!
 People seemed to like the prints we were making so we made some more.
+Things started ramping up.
 We spent countless hours learning the ins and outs of the USPS and how best to photograph artwork in Mom's garage.
 Then we spent seven years moving around, screenprinting in grimy basements and crumbling lofts, and changing our logo a thousand times.
-We worked jobs we didn't like for bosses we liked even less, and we trudged through difficult lessons about who we thought we wanted to be.
+We worked jobs we didn't like for bosses we liked even less, and we trudged through difficult lessons about who we thought we wanted to be as designers, artists, and just people in general.
 Amidst all that, people were still enjoying (and buying!) our print work and we were getting attached to the strange poster-selling lifestyle.
 Calling the shots was our favorite, even though we never really felt like we had any idea what we were doing.
 Neither of us had ever taken a business class (because that's what you need to be successful, right?).
 Every little success felt like a huge victory and we got to celebrate together.
 A lot of people had pretty rotten opinions about what it meant to make a living as an artist (gasp!), but we started to realize it was possible if we just stopped listening.
 Remembering that working together was THE MOST rewarding thing and that we valued having time, above all else.
 After some major failures, small victories, overwhelming student loans, apartments, new studio spaces, good designs, very bad designs, crazy opportunities, outrageous excitement followed by outrageous fear, inevitable fights, and arthritis (from hand printing), we had built something.
 By 2011 it became a full-time "job" for both of us.